aklump/check-pages/documentation/source/ext--handlers.md

 ## Using Composer Dependencies

 1. Inside the handler folder require your dependency with the `--no-install` flag.
-3. Do not add _HANDLER/composer.lock_ to the repo.
+2. Do not add _HANDLER/composer.lock_ to the repo, nor _HANDLER/vender/_.
-2. Compile the handlers `./bin/compile_handlers.php.php`.
+3. Add your handler's _composer.json_ path to the `/extra/merge-plugin/require` array.
+4. Run `composer update`.

 ## Proper Use of Letter Case